gio-dot/Z-Bee-Duo/README.md

 - Go to [this](https://www.ti.com/tool/FLASH-PROGRAMMER#primary-sw) page and download Flash Programmer 2 software.
 - Install it on your computer.
 - Open Flash Programmer 2 and select chip type like image below.
+- Connect Z-Bee to PC usb port; **remember to remove wifi module if present!!!**
+- Put Z-Bee in flash mode (Auto BSL is not supported by Flash Programmer 2 software): press FLASH + RESET: release RESET before then FLASH; adapter is now in flash mode.
 - Set and flash following steps 1-6 of the image.

 <p float="left">
   <img src="https://github.com/Gio-dot/Z-Bee-Duo/blob/main/images/2021-05-08%2011_23_16-SmartRF%20Flash%20Programmer%202%20-%20Texas%20Instruments.png?raw=true" width="700" />
 </p>

-### FLASH FROM LINUX (ie FROM RASPBERRY)
+### FLASH FROM LINUX (ie FROM RASPBERRY or LINUX PC)

-Turn off Raspberry, disconnect from power, open the enclosure to reach RESET and FLASH buttons; turn on and do the following:
+Turn off Raspberry, disconnect from power, open the enclosure to reach RESET and FLASH buttons; this procedure can be done both with Z-Bee connected to PC/Raspberry USB port or connected to a Raspberry as hat (remember to adapt serial port in flash string).
+If Z-Bee is connectes to Raspberry/PC usb port **remember to remove wifi module if present!!!**.
+Turn on and do the following:

 - Install pyserial to enable Raspberry serial coomunication with flash tool:
 ```